yhchen24/Missing-Density-PDB/README.md

+![Logo](Logo.png "Logo")

 # Missing-Density-PDB

-![Logo](Logo.png "Logo")

-## This is Henry, You-Hsin, Jenny's package
-## copyright preserved

-Hello partners! --Henry

-PDB autofill classifies the reason behind missing electron densities in experimental data from the Protein Data Bank.
+PDB autofill classifies the reason behind missing electron densities in crystallographic experimental data from the Protein Data Bank.

+## Table of Contents
+* Links to sections here.

+## Features

+## Example

+## Installation

+## Features

+## Team

+## Support

+Reach out at one of the following places!
+* Twitter at ___
+* Insert more social links here.

+## License
+* Link to License here.